-Her work has been exhibited in the US and internationally, most recent exhibitions include the Griffin Museum of Photography in Winchester, MA, Vermont Center of Photography, Kathryn Schulz Gallery in Cambridge, MA, and Soho Gallery in New York.
+Sierra’s photographs have been shown in solo and group exhibitions at the Griffin Museum of Photography, Danforth Art Museum, Emerson Contemporary Gallery, Photographic Resource Center, Vermont Center of Photography, Kathryn Schulz Gallery, and Soho Gallery in New York.

 2024 PRC Exposure, Vandernoot Gallery at Lesley University, Cambridge, MA